 Moa Brewing Co, Jacksons Road, RD3

-At Moa Brewing Co you can start your day with a Moa Breakfast Beer - a fruity lager containing cherries.
-The range of beers and ciders, there's likely to be a couple of extra seasonal or special brews on tap.
+Moa Brewing Co's range includes Moa Methode Pilsner and Moa Session Pale Ale, there's likely to be a couple of extra seasonal or special brews on tap.
 A tasting is $5, there's tasting notes but no tasting trays, the same glass takes you through the taps.
 It's the cheapest craft we've had from the $5 tasting to the $6 (and up) glass of tap beer and $4 tap cider.

 The Sprig and Fern Taverns

-We sat outside on the deck surrounded by flowering planters with a $15 tasting tray - Fern Lager, Ginger Lager, Blonde, Alcoholic Lemonade, Apple Cider and Ginger beer.
-Platters are on the menu or you can order takeaways to go with your brews from Milton Street Takeaway next door - fish 'n' chips, burgers and pizza (including dessert pizza).
+We sat outside on the deck surrounded by flowering planters with a $15 tasting tray - Fern Lager, Ginger Lager, Blonde, Alcoholic Lemonade, Apple Cider, and Ginger Beer.
+Platters are on the menu or you can order takeaways to go with your brews from Milton Street Takeaway next door.
 Open from 10am, 7 days.

-McCashin's Brewery Bar, 660 Main Road, Stoke, Nelson
+McCashin's Brewery Bar & Kitchen, 660 Main Road, Stoke, Nelson

-McCashin's Brewery was started in 1981 by Terry McCashin, a man credited with kick starting the craft beer culture in NZ.
-The Mac's brand was bought by Lion Breweries in 1999 and Lion leased McCashin's brewery.
-Over time production of Mac's was moved offsite and in 2009 Terry McCashin's son Dean re-opened the brewery to brew Stoke Beer.
-Other beverages brewed onsite include 26,000 Vodka, Stoke Ginger Beer, Rochdale Ciders and Frute - real fruit ciders.
+McCashin's Brewery was started in 1981 by Terry McCashin, a man credited with kick starting the craft beer culture in New Zealand.
+The Mac's brand was bought by Lion Breweries in 1999 and Lion leased McCashin's Brewery.
+Over time production of Mac's was moved offsite and in 2009 Terry McCashin's son Dean re-opened the Brewery to brew Stoke Beer.

 Golden Bear Brewing Company, Mapua Wharf